typings/typings/docs/examples.md

 There are a few kinds of source package:

-1. Package that is part of the environment.
+1. Package that is part of the environment
-2. Package that should be loaded in a script tag.
+2. Package that should be loaded in a script tag
 3. Package that written in CommonJs / NodeJs style
   1. Package that also pollutes the global namespace
 4. Package that written in ES6+
   1. Package that also pollutes the global namespace
-5. Package that written in TypeScript and compiled to JavaScript with declaration `.d.ts` files.
+5. Package that written in TypeScript and compiled to JavaScript with declaration `.d.ts` files

 For 1 and 2, you will create an ambient (global) typing.